smiley22/ARM.JS/Readme.md

 ### Introduction

 ARM.JS is a simulator for the ARMv4T instruction set architecture (as is used by the ARM7TDMI and others), written in Javascript.
 It also features a GNU-like ARM assembler.
+You can [try it out](http://smiley22.github.io/ARM.JS/) in your favourite web browser.

 This project is purely academic in service of my personal curiosity.